 Year-on-year comparisons of the number of decisions can be affected by quarterly fluctuations in the data.
 These fluctuations can be examined in the quarterly data available in the published tables.
-Year ending comparisons will also include impacts resulting from the travel restrictions put in place during the pandemic.

 The Tier 1 Entrepreneur route was closed to most new applicants in March 2019 and replaced by the non-PBS Innovator route.

 The Tier 1 Graduate Entrepreneur route was closed to new applicants in July 2019 and replaced by the non-PBS Start-up route.

 The Tier 1 Exceptional Talent route was closed to new applicants in February 2020 and replaced by the non-PBS Global Talent route.

 Tier 2 of the PBS is the primary route for economic migration to the UK.
 Broadly, the route is for skilled workers from outside the EEA who have an offer of employment in the UK in an occupation classed as skilled to NQF6 or above.